coreos/docs/os/sdk-disk-partitions.md

 The data stored on the root partition isn't manipulated by the update process.
 In return, we do our best to prevent you from modifying the data in /usr.

-Due to the unique disk layout of Container Linux, an `rm -rf /` is an un-supported but valid operation to do a "factory reset".
-The machine should boot and operate normally afterwards.
+Due to the unique disk layout of Container Linux, an `rm -rf --one-file-system --no-preserve-root /` is an unsupported but valid operation to purge any OS data.
+On the next boot, the machine should just start from a clean state.

+To [re-provision][provisioning] the node after such cleanup, use `touch /boot/coreos/first_boot` to trigger Ignition [to run once][boot process] again on the next boot.

+[provisioning]: ../os/provisioning.md
+[boot process]: ../ignition/boot-process.md